jontek2/A-better-print_start-macro/README.md

 Each command has a comment next to it explaining what it does.
 Make sure to read through the macro and get an understanding of what it.

+In short this macro will perform:

+1) Home the printer
+2) Heatsoak if neccesary
+3) QGL/Z-tilt adjust
+4) Bed mesh (if activated)
+5) Make a short purge/prime line

 ## Requirements